flybywiresim/fbw-userguide/docs/aircraft/a32nx/a32nx-api/a32nx-flightdeck-api.md

 ---
-title: FlyByWire A32NX API - A32NX Flight Deck API
+title: A32NX Flight Deck API
 description: Documentation for the FlyByWire A32NX FlightDeck API.
 hide:
     - navigation